 |La Longere||Self Catering||Flexible||4||8||2|

-A delightful cottage in an outstanding location between Beynac and St Cyprien, right at the heart of Perigord Noir.
-Set in an elevated position with stunning views southwards across the Dordogne valley.
+A delightful pet-friendly cottage set in 9 acres of land, in an outstanding location between Beynac and St Cyprien, right at the heart of Perigord Noir.
+La Longere sits in an elevated position with stunning views southwards across the Dordogne Valley.
 A stone’s throw from world-famous towns and villages, including Beynac, La Roque Gageac, Domme and Sarlat.
 A 400km network of circular walks and trails can be accessed from the back door and there's also a similar network of cycle routes.
 The nearest kayak station is just 1 mile away, as is an award-winning bakery/patisserie!

 A PARADISE FOR WALKERS